Harlan Coben: Awards

-Coben won the 1996 Anthony Award in the category "Best Paperback Original", for Deal Breaker, the first volume of the Myron Bolitar series; it was also nominated for an Edgar Award in the same category.
-Fade Away won the 1997 Shamus Award and the Edgar Award for "Best Paperback Original", was nominated for the Anthony Award and the Barry Award in the same category, and was nominated for a Dilys Award.
-The following Myron Bolitar novel, Back Spin, won the 1998 Barry Award and was nominated for the Dilys Award and the Shamus Award.
-In 2002, Tell No One was nominated for the Anthony Award, the Macavity Award, the Edgar Award and the Barry Award.
 In 2010, Live Wire won the crime fiction award, the RBA Prize for Crime Writing, worth €125,000.

-Films and TV series
+In 2023, the Japanese edition of Win, translated by Toshiki Taguchi, was nominated for the Mystery Writers of Japan Award for Mystery Fiction in Translation.

+For his literary talents, Harlan Coben has been nominated for & won many awards from the likes of the Anthony Awards, the Barry Award, the Crime Thriller Awards, the Mystery Writers of America's Edgar Awards & many more.

+Adaptations

 Coben's first book to be adapted for the screen was Tell No One.
-Director Guillaume Canet made a French-language film based on the book, titled Ne le dis à personne (Tell No One), in 2006.
+Director Guillaume Canet made a French-language film, based on the book, titled Ne le dis à personne, in 2006.

 Coben's 2003 book No Second Chance became the basis for the 2015 French miniseries of the same name.
 Two years later the same happened to Just One Look.

 Coben is the creator of the British crime drama television show The Five, which first aired in April 2016 on the Sky 1 channel in the United Kingdom.
-Coben also created the French-British crime drama television show Safe, which premiered on Netflix in 190 countries on 10 May 2018.
+Coben also created the French-British crime drama television show Safe, which premiered on Netflix in 190 countries on May 10, 2018.

+Film and TV series

-Amazon Studios will produce a series based on the first Mickey Bolitar novel Shelter.
-Jaden Michael will star as Mickey, alongside Constance Zimmer, Adrian Greensmith, Abby Corrigan, and Sage Linder.
+In 2022, Amazon Studios announced plans to produce a series based on the first Mickey Bolitar novel, Shelter.
+Jaden Michael stars as Mickey, alongside Constance Zimmer, Adrian Greensmith, Abby Corrigan, and Sage Linder.
+The series, Harlan Coben's Shelter, was released on August 18, 2023.